Faculty: Frequently Asked Questions (FAQs)

 Expand All

-If a student presents you with an official accommodation letter from Student Accessibility Support (SAS) and has communicated with you about requesting their approved exam accommodations/-s at a minimum of 48 hours in advance of the exam, then the instructor is required to provide the student with their accommodations.
-If you need any support in providing exam accommodations, please reach out to Student Accessibility Support (access@brandeis.edu).
+If a student presents you with an official accommodation letter from Student Accessibility Support (SAS) that includes exam accommodations, then you are required to provide the student with their accommodations.
+If you need any support in providing exam accommodations, please reach out to SASExams@brandeis.edu.

 Final exams are administered through the Office of the University Registrar.* Accommodations like extended test time that follows the scheduled three hour exam block, early start of exams, and low distraction exams are proctored by the Registrar’s Office in the Kutz classrooms.

-Students are instructed to provide you with their accommodation letter at a minimum of 48 hours in advance of their scheduled exam.
-If the student delivers their letter on the day of the exam, it is on the instructor’s discretion whether to provide the exam accommodations.
-However, we encourage you to provide the accommodation if you are reasonably able to do so.
+Students are instructed to provide you with their accommodation letter in advance of their scheduled exam.
+If the student sends their letter on the day of the exam or last minute, and the faculty member cannot provide it that day, then the exam should be rescheduled with the accommodation at another time.
+For help with scheduling, space, and proctoring when these situations arise, please contact SASExams@brandeis.edu.

-Accommodations are not retroactive.
-A student is required at minimum to provide you with their accommodation letter 48 hours before their exam.
+No, accommodations are not retroactive.
 Therefore, a student should not wait until they receive their grade to provide you with their accommodation letter, or ask to retake the exam with their accommodations.

 Exam laptops are wifi disabled devices which are provided by Student Accessibility Support for students who need them as an accommodation on their exams.
 We ensure strict exam security on these laptops.
 The students approved for an exam laptop are allowed to pick up these laptops from our office only 20 minutes before their exam.
 The instructors can provide the exam as a paper copy or digitally via a flash drive (in case of students who are blind).
 The students are asked to return the laptops immediately to our office after the exam.
 We will email the exam to the faculty member as we receive them.